debops/debops/docs/defaults-detailed.rst

 These lists can be used to unpack archives located on Ansible Controller to remote hosts.
-Each element of the list is a YAML dictionary with parameters recognized by the ``unarchive`` Ansible Module.
+Each element of the list is a YAML dictionary with parameters recognized by the `Ansible unarchive module`_.
 For details about their use, see the module documentation.

-The ``resources__src`` variable can be used to point the role to a custom, cental location, by default located in the DebOps project directory.
+The ``resources__src`` variable can be used to point the role to a custom, central location, by default located in the DebOps project directory.

 Here are some more important parameters: